Gabriel2392/ErosFlashTool/README.md

 - **Download (Dump) PIT Partition**: Retrieve the device’s PIT partition and save it as a file.
 - **Reboot to System**: Reboot the connected device back to the system.
 - **MD5 Check**: Checks the integrity of firmware files by verifying their MD5 checksum.
-- **Nand Erase**: Forcefully recreates the device's userdata partition, wiping its data.
+- **Userdata Erase**: Forcefully recreates the device's userdata partition, wiping its data.
 - **Repartition**: Recreates the device's (modified) partitions.
 - **TFlash Support**: Flash firmware onto the SD card connected to the device, wiping the SD card in the process.
 - **Skip MD5 Check**: Optionally skip MD5 verification to speed up the flashing process.